Change Password

 Thus, a higher value of α increases the probability that frequent nodes are down-sampled.

-For example, if word "a" is discarded and is not added to the training sentence "Graph is a good way to visualize data", the resulting sampling outcomes for this sentence will encompass no samples where "a" serves as either the target word or the context word.
+For example, if the word 'a' is discarded from the sentence 'Graph is a good way to visualize data,' then no training samples will include 'a' as either the target or a context word.

 Negative Sampling